Civil rights movement: Watts

 The momentum for the advancement of civil rights came to a sudden halt in August 1965 with riots in the Watts district of Los Angeles.
 The riots were ignited by the arrest of Marquette Frye during a traffic stop, which escalated into a physical confrontation with police officers and drew a large crowd of onlookers.
 During the six days of unrest, rioters engaged in widespread looting of stores, burning buildings through arson, and in some cases, using sniper tactics to fire at authorities.
-To quell the violence, National Guard troops were deployed to the area, imposing a curfew.
+To quell the violence, National Guard troops were deployed to the area and imposed a curfew.